 Whenever I am asked to architect or discuss a virtual desktop infrastructure, I try to ensure that my audience grasps essential design concepts, regardless of the vendor, and the user persona is the No. 1 topic that needs to be understood and discussed.

-A user persona is the collection of files and settings unique to an individual user, such as the Windows user profile,
+A user persona is the collection of files and settings unique to an individual user, such as the Windows user profile, desktop settings, Office documents, pictures, icons, internet shortcuts and user-installed applications.
+If this data set isn't handled properly and efficiently, the entire user experience can become unbearable.

 The following five design methods can be used to manage user personas: